NIVeriStandAdd-Ons/Modbus-Custom-Device-v2/README.md

-# AIM ARINC 664 Custom Device
+# Modbus Master Custom Device

 The **Modbus Master Custom Device** was designed with the intent to give Veristand the ability to act as a Modbus Master.